WHAT IS LOOKING AHEAD

 MEET THE LOOKING AHEAD PROGRAM STAFF

-Originally from Sacramento, Chris moved to Honolulu to obtain a Bachelor's degree in Psychology from Hawaii Pacific University and a Master’s degree in Social Work from the University of Hawaii.
-It was in Hawaii that he first worked with kids, as both a group leader and director of an after school program with the YMCA of Honolulu.
-Just before joining Looking Ahead, he spent the last two years working at a hospice program in Sacramento.
+Chris is a licensed clinical social worker and certified group psychotherapist who joined Looking Ahead in 2014, and is honored to serve as the Director of the program.
+Originally from Sacramento, Chris moved to Honolulu to obtain a bachelor's degree in psychology from Hawaii Pacific University, and a master’s degree in social work from the University of Hawaii.
+It was in Hawaii that he first worked with youth, as both a group leader and director of an after-school program with the YMCA of Honolulu.
+Prior to joining Looking Ahead, he worked in suicide prevention in Honolulu, and in a hospice program in Sacramento.
+His hope for the program is that every young performer feels part of our community of young performers and that the mental health and wellness of all young performers is supported.

-Originally from Olympia, WA, Vy earned a Bachelor's degree in English from Western Washington University.
-After graduation, Vy moved to Southern California when an opportunity came up to pursue a career in music and dance.
-Vy toured the world as a singer and dancer for several years before returning to school to earn a teaching certification in Early Childhood Education at the Los Angeles Valley College.
-Over the years Vy taught dance at various studios, offered afterschool enrichment programs and tutoring at public and private schools, and was a Preschool Teacher at UCLA and NBCUniversal Child Development Center.
-Utilizing her experience as a performer and passion for education, Vy helps coordinate over 100 events each year for the Looking Ahead Program.
+Born and raised in Olympia, WA, Vy earned a bachelor's degree in English from Western Washington University with the intent of becoming a high school English teacher.
+However, after graduation, Vy moved to Southern California when an opportunity arose to pursue a career in music and dance and tour the world.
+Years later she returned to school to earn a Teaching Certification in Early Childhood Development at the Los Angeles Valley College, and later a Certificate in Professional Meeting and Event Planning from San Diego State University.
+Over the years Vy taught dance at various studios, offered afterschool enrichment programs, worked with several public and private schools, and was a Preschool Teacher at the UCLA and NBCUniversal Child Development Centers.
+Vy joined the Looking Ahead team in 2015 and has since utilized her experience as a performer and passion for youth education, to help coordinate over 1,000 programs and events supporting youth in entertainment.